 The concept of smart hospitals leverages IoT (Internet of Things) devices and edge computing to monitor and manage various aspects of hospital operations in real time.
 This includes controlling HVAC systems to maintain optimal environmental conditions, tracking the location and usage of medical equipment, and managing inventory levels of medical supplies.
 By automating these processes, edge computing helps hospitals optimize resource utilization, reduce operational costs, and enhance overall efficiency.

 Medical equipment is critical to healthcare operations, and any downtime can have severe repercussions.
-Edge computing facilitates predictive maintenance by continuously monitoring the performance of medical devices and predicting potential failures before they occur.
+Edge Computing facilitates predictive maintenance by continuously monitoring the performance of medical devices and predicting potential failures before they occur.
 By analyzing data from equipment sensors in real time, edge computing can identify patterns that indicate wear and tear or impending malfunctions.

 Precision medicine relies on the analysis of large genomic datasets to develop personalized treatment plans tailored to an individual’s genetic makeup.
 Edge computing facilitates the processing of these extensive datasets closer to their source, significantly speeding up the analysis process.
 This rapid processing is crucial for developing targeted therapies that address the specific genetic variations of patients, leading to more effective and individualized treatments.